A messenger, not an enforcer

 3. Accordingly, the Quran suggests that, the people who nurture their good instincts are the ones who will be successful.
 Conversely, Those who nurture their bad instincts will see ultimate failure.
 (Quran 91:9-10)

-4. Finally, people who with their free will choose to nurture their instinct to do good, Allah will facilitate and make it easy for them to perform other good deeds, that will lead them to the extreme ease of heaven.
-On the contrary, people who with their free will choose to nurture their evil instincts, Allah will facilitate and make it easy for them to indulge in more bad deeds that will lead them to extreme distress of hell (Quran 30:5-10)
+4. Finally, the people who with their free will choose to nurture their instinct to do good, giving to others, be at awe to their Creator, Allah will facilitate and make it easy for them to stay in the course, that will lead them to the extreme ease of heaven.
+On the contrary, people who with their free will, choose to nurture their evil instincts, reject goodness and bear arrogance thinking that they are absolutely self sufficient, Allah will facilitate and make it easy for them to indulge in their chosen course.
+Their chosen course will lead them to the way of extreme distress, which is hell (Quran 92:5-10)

 Compulsion is not in the Divine plan